How to find the right business to buy

 Finding a business for sale is no easy task.
 Leaders seeking to hand over the reins, whether to retire or take on other challenges, don't usually shout it from the rooftops.
 That's where your network of contacts can be a valuable asset.

-"Also talk to entrepreneurs who have already made an acquisition," Érick advises.
-"They'll be able to guide you to the right resources.
-You could learn from their experience, too."
+Talk to entrepreneurs who have already made an acquisition and learn from their experience.
+They will be able to guide you to the right resources.

 Lawyers and accountants are often the first to know about a seller's intention to sell.
 Some firms have even developed brokerage services that can direct you to good business opportunities.